budget-munchies/budget-munchies.github.io/index.md

 ### Testing with TestCafe

 This application has continuous integration and testing with TestCafe.
-Tests should run automatically, otherwise you need to Control C out of the terminal/command window, and invoke "meteor npm run testcafe" insdie the app directory.
+Tests should run automatically, otherwise you need to Control C out of the terminal/command window, and invoke "meteor npm run testcafe" inside the app directory.
 This will run the created tests.

 ### Prerequisites